TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

    The :guilabel:`Admin tool` in the backend was called "Install Tool" in earlier versions.

    There is a tool called "Admin Panel" in the frontend.
 It has nothing to do with the "Admin tool" described here.
-See :ref:`Admin Panel<t3tsref:useradmpanel>`.
+See :ref:`Admin Panel <t3tsconfig:useradmpanel>`.

 .. _important-actions: